 If you are in need of immediate assistance, send 000 to Beacon.
 Beacon will then notify all users who are registered on Supervisor List that you are requesting assistance and tell them to call you immediately (as shown at bottom).

-It’s possible to submit and save incidents notes for any incidents that you’ve been assigned to.
-Simply start your message with the Incident ID in parentheses, and then write your notes after.
+It’s possible to submit and save incident notes for any incident that you’ve been assigned to.
+Simply start your message with the Incident ID in parentheses — not the Incident Number — and then write your notes after.
 Once you’re finished, send the message with your notes to the Beacon number like you would with all other SMS messages sent to Beacon.